sailesh-ramayanam/soochi/react/greeting-with-props/question.md

 ## Task 1 :

-Default export the Welcome component in App.js
+Default export the Welcome component in Welcome.js.

 ## Task 2 :

-Import Welcome component in App.js
+Import Welcome component in App.js.

-## Task 3 :

-Pass the props to the welcome component.

 # Requirements

 ## UI requirements

-Welcome Component should render the following text:
+1. Welcome Component should render the following text:
    `Welcome to 10x Academy`
    `Hello <name>!`

+## Functional requirements

+1. On changing value of attribute `name`, it must reflect in the browser.

+## Other requirements

+1. `Welcome to 10x Academy` must be rendered inside h2 tag.
+2. `Hello <name>!` must be rendered inside h1 tag.
+3. h1 tag should contain an attribute `data-testid` and its value must be `result` (Notice the lowercase `r`).

 # Sample UI